-Valerie is an alumna of Boston College School of Nursing (BSN 1979), Seton Hall University School of Law (MSJ - Health Law 2006), Seton Hall University School of Theology – Immaculate Conception Seminary (MAPM -Christian Spirituality/Spiritual Direction 2011), and Drew Theological School (Doctor of Ministry - Practicing Healing Mind Body Spirit 2015).
+Dr. Valerie D. Lewis-Mosley is an alumna of Boston College School of Nursing (BSN 1979), Seton Hall University School of Law (MSJ - Health Law 2006), Seton Hall University School of Theology – Immaculate Conception Seminary (MAPM -Christian Spirituality/Spiritual Direction 2011) and Drew Theological School (Doctor of Ministry - Practicing Healing Mind Body Spirit 2015).
 Valerie has graduate studies in Nursing Leadership from New York University.
 She is also a graduate of Xavier University of Louisiana-Institute for Black Catholic Studies (2002) with a certification as a Master Catechist in the Catholic Church.
 She also has doctrinal certification from the Archdiocese of Newark where she has served in ministry for over thirty years.

-She is the Director of Religious Education at the Church of Christ the King - Jersey City, New Jersey, a historical Black Catholic Parish an Apostolate for Evangelization in the African American community.
+She is the retired Director of Religious Education at the Church of Christ the King - Jersey City, New Jersey, a historical Black Catholic Parish an Apostolate for Evangelization in the African American community.
 She serves in various capacities across the nation as a mentor to youth and adults; evangelist, retreat leader and revivalist and public speaker, life coach and Spiritual Director.
 Catechesis to children and youth and women’s spirituality and empowerment are a major component of her ministry as a pastoral associate.
-She is an Adjunct Professor in the Department of Theology at Caldwell University, Caldwell, New Jersey and she is a member of the Black Catholic Theological Symposium.
+She is an Adjunct Professor in the Department of Theology at Caldwell University, Caldwell, New Jersey, and Xavier University of Louisiana Institute for Black Catholic Studies.
+Valerie is a member of the Black Catholic Theological Symposium.
 She belongs to various International Honor Societies and is a Silver Life member of the NAACP.

-She is retired from clinical practice at the New York Hospital-Weill Cornell University Medical Center.
+Valerie is retired from clinical practice at the New York Hospital-Weill Cornell University Medical Center.
 Her specialty area was in High Risk/Tertiary Care Obstetrics where she served as the Senior Staff Clinical Nurse, Unit Preceptor, and Quality Assurance Committee Representative.
 She was also an interim administrative Nurse Recruiter.

+She is an Extraordinary Minister of Holy Communion for the sick and infirm and Lector.
+She has served as a minister on the Pre-Cana team preparing couples for the Sacrament of Matrimony.
 She serves the Church as a Lay Associate Order of Preachers (OPA) of the Sisters of St. Dominic of Caldwell, New Jersey.
 It is her mission” To Praise, To Bless, To Preach” the Gospel of Jesus Christ.
 Her life models the spirituality of the Dominican and Jesuit charism.
 Black Catholic spirituality and Catholic Social Justice Teaching are premiere in her use of culture and faith to authentically evangelize.